hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Managing-Peers.md

-description: Managing Pantheon peers
+description: Managing Hyperledger Besu peers
 <!--- END of page meta data -->

 # Managing Peers

 ## Limiting Peers

-Limiting peers reduces the bandwidth used by Pantheon.
+Limiting peers reduces the bandwidth used by Hyperledger Besu.
 It also reduces the CPU time and disk access used to manage and respond to peers.

-Use the [`--max-peers`](../../Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md#max-peers) command line option to reduce the maximum number of peers.
+Use the [`--max-peers`](../../Reference/CLI/CLI-Syntax.md#max-peers) command line option to reduce the maximum number of peers.
 The default is 25.

 ## No Discovery

-The [`--discovery-enabled`](../../Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md#discovery-enabled) command line option can be used to disable P2P peer discovery.
+The [`--discovery-enabled`](../../Reference/CLI/CLI-Syntax.md#discovery-enabled) command line option can be used to disable P2P peer discovery.
 Set this option to `false` if you are running a test node or a network with [static nodes](#static-nodes).